opnfv/sfc/docs/design/architecture.rst

 ------------

-This section describes the architectural approach to incorporating the upstream OpenDaylight (ODL) SFC project into the OPNFV Brahmaputra platform.
+This section describes the architectural approach to incorporating the upstream OpenDaylight (ODL) SFC project into the OPNFV Colorado platform.

 Service Functions
 +++++++++++++++++